 However, the KitchenAid Pro did an average job at chopping almonds, creating a ton of dust in the process, but did substantially better than the Hamilton Beach 10-Cup, which was the worst out of the bunch in our chopped almond test.
 TheHamilton Beach 10-Cup left tons of whole almonds, and took a very, very long time to reach something resembling the Breville, but produced tons of pulverized almond dust in the process.

-Next were the Cuisinart Elemental 13-Cup and the BLACK+DECKER 8-Cup, both earning a 5 out of 10 for their average chopping abilities.
+Next, the Cuisinart Elemental 13-Cup and the BLACK+DECKER 8-Cup, both earned a 5 out of 10 for their average chopping abilities.
 The Cuisinart Elemental excelled at chopping onions, producing almost the identical level of uniformity as the Breville, but taking double the number of pulses.
 This model fell a little short when it came to carrots, producing some of the most poorly chopped carrots of the group, with lots of whole pieces still intact.
-This was a stark contrast to the BLACK+DECKER which left multiple large chunks of onions, with a wide range of sizes, but did really well in our test at chopping carrots, producing a large, even chop — though it did take about 12 pulses.
+This was a stark contrast to the BLACK+DECKER which left multiple large chunks of onions, with a wide range of sizes, but did very well in our test at chopping carrots, producing a large, even chop — though it did take about 12 pulses.

 Both of these models didn't stop immediately when the "Pulse" button was released, with the Cuisinart Elemental taking a fraction of a second longer.
 These models were both mediocre at chopping almonds, leaving a handful of larger chunks and whole almonds, as well as creating a non-trivial amount of pulverized almond dust.

-The Hamilton Beach 14-Cup did produce chopped onions that were acceptable, though they were a little on the mushy side, but this model fell short in all other chopping tests.
-This model spun for a long time after the "Pulse" button was released, and had some noticeable ramp up time.
+The Hamilton Beach 14-Cup did produce chopped onions that were acceptable — though they were a little on the mushy side — this model did fall short in all our other chopping tests.
+This model spun for a long time after the "Pulse" button was released, and had some noticeable ramp-up time.
 The Hamilton Beach Professional produced exceptionally large chunks when chopping carrots and created two distinct sizes of carrot pieces, rather than uniform.

 This burly food processor showed no sign of a struggle while mixing the pizza dough but did take a little more time to complete with its smaller dough blade.
-The Breville took five pulses to achieve the desired consistency of pie crust.
+The Breville took five pulses to achieve the desired consistency of the pie crust.
 The crust was high-quality and looked fantastic when we rolled it out — ready to become the perfect pie.

 The Braun vibrated like crazy when making the pizza dough — especially when the second cup of flour was added, much worse than the Cuisinart Elemental, which only shook a tiny bit.
 However, the Braun did make slightly better pie crust than the Elemental, which struggled at incorporating the last bit of flour, producing dough too sticky in some places and too dry in others.
 The Stack & Snap sounded like the motor was working hard when mixing up both types of dough but didn't give us quite as much cause for concern compared to the Braun or the Elemental.
 However, the Stack & Snap needed a little more help from us to form a cohesive ball of dough but the final product was top-notch.

 The Cuisinart Elite came the closest to succeeding, but it wasn't quite there.
 An expert user could probably pull off the 1-cup recipe in this food processor, but we weren't able to create a satisfactory result.
 Both the BLACK+DECKER and the Cuisinart Custom didn't even come close to mixing the ingredients in our 1-cup recipe.
 These models may work if the recipe was doubled or tripled.

 The Cuisinart Custom did an excellent job at making pizza dough and was one of the fastest models, seemingly unaffected by its lack of dough blade.
-This was closely followed by the BLACK+DECKER which was hampered by it smaller mixing bowl.
+This was closely followed by the BLACK+DECKER which was hampered by its smaller mixing bowl.
 The ball of dough would flex the lid when it was rotating and the motor sounded like it was struggling, but the dough produced was high-quality — just slightly worse than the Breville, Cuisinart Custom, and Cuisinart Elemental and comparable to the Braun.

 Moving on to pie crust, the BLACK+DECKER, Cuisinart Elite, Cuisinart Custom all produced above-average quality pie crust with only some minor issues.
 The Elite was prone to some side stickage, the BLACK+DECKER took substantially more pulses than the top models, and the Custom would shoot a small amount of flour out.
 Both KitchenAid models produced inferior pie crust by failing to incorporate all of the flour adequately, causing the dough to be too wet and exceptionally sticky.